Code-the-Dream-School/node-essentials-pieces/first-part-express-app-assignment.md

 });
 ```

 As you can see, an ugly error appears on your browser screen, as well as in your server log.
 Every Express application needs an error handler.
-An error handler in Express is like a request handler, excapt that it has four parameters instead of three.
+An error handler in Express is like a route handler, excapt that it has four parameters instead of three.
 They are err, req, res, and next.
 Add the following code after your app.get() block:

 ```js
 app.use((err, req, res, next) => {